Nickelodeon Hotels and Resorts

 Nickelodeon Hotels & Resorts is a family resort brand themed around characters and properties from the American television network Nickelodeon.
-The brand is owned and operated by Karisma Hotels & Resorts under license from Paramount Skydance Corporation (formerly Paramount Global, ViacomCBS and Viacom).
+The brand is owned and operated by Karisma Hotels & Resorts under license from Paramount Skydance (formerly Paramount Global, ViacomCBS and Viacom).
 It offers accommodations and activities related to Nickelodeon brands like SpongeBob SquarePants.

 The first Nickelodeon Hotels & Resorts property opened in Punta Cana, Dominican Republic, in 2016.
 This was followed by one opening in Riviera Maya, Mexico, in 2021, and in 2025, The Land of Legends opened in Antalya, Turkey.
-A new location is planned to open at Everest Place in Orlando, Florida, in November 2026.

 History

 The idea for Nickelodeon-branded resorts originated in the early 2000s, when Nickelodeon explored themed entertainment ventures beyond television, including water parks and family resorts.
 Its first experiment in the hotel sector was the Nickelodeon Family Suites by Holiday Inn, located near Walt Disney World in Orlando, Florida.
 That property operated from 2005 to 2016, featuring themed rooms, character meet-and-greets, and slime-themed entertainment before closing and being rebranded as a Holiday Inn Resort.

+During that time, Nickelodeon tried unsuccessful to complete a series of Marriott-branded resorts.

-Following the closure of the Orlando resort, Nickelodeon sought to create a new generation of luxury, international resorts.
-In partnership with Karisma Hotels & Resorts, the network launched Nickelodeon Hotels & Resorts Punta Cana, which opened on June 15, 2016.
-The resort introduced the “Gourmet Inclusive” model, combining family entertainment with upscale dining, modern accommodations, and premium amenities.
+Following the closure of the Orlando resort, Nickelodeon partnered with Karisma Hotels & Resorts to launched Nickelodeon Hotels & Resorts Punta Cana, which opened on June 15, 2016.

-Encouraged by the success of the Punta Cana property, Karisma and Nickelodeon expanded the concept to Mexico's Riviera Maya, opening a second resort in August 2021.
-Both resorts feature immersive Nickelodeon-themed attractions, including “Aqua Nick” water parks, live entertainment, and the brand's signature “Slime” experiences.
+Karisma and Nickelodeon expanded the concept to Mexico's Riviera Maya, opening a second resort in August 2021.
+Both resorts featured immersive Nickelodeon-themed attractions, including “Aqua Nick” water parks, live entertainment, and the brand's signature “Slime” experiences.

-In 2023, Karisma and Paramount Skydance announced additional expansions, including new developments in Antalya, Turkey, which opened in 2025, and Orlando, Florida, scheduled to open in November 2026 as part of the “Everest Place” development in Kissimmee, and a fifth location is currently in development for a 2027 opening in Garden Grove, California.
+In 2023, Karisma and Paramount Skydance announced additional expansions, including new developments in Antalya, Turkey, which opened in 2025, and Orlando, Florida, scheduled to open by 2028 as part of the “Everest Place” development in Kissimmee, and a fifth location is currently in development for a 2027 opening in Garden Grove, California.

 In 2024, it was announced that the property in Punta Cana would be renovated and enhanced.